jcrist/Old-Control.jl/status.md

         [x] Subtraction
         [x] Multiplication
         [x] Division
             -NOTE: Currently division by MIMO TransferFunctions isn't supported.
             However, this is the current state with python-control as well.
-            With addition of LU-Decomposition for numeric types without pivoting, (in the works), this will be supported.
+            With addition of LU-Decomposition for numeric types without pivoting (in the works), this will be supported.

     [x] State Space